 Ever since the dawn of gaming, there have been people needed to create those games, and those jobs still exist, but with the rise of YouTube and Twitch, you don’t need to write a single line of code or draw a single sprite to make gaming a career.
 Instead, you just need a little personality and a lot of luck.

-There are also careers out there for people to cover the happenings in the world of gaming for sites like GameSpot, IGN, Kotaku, and even WhatNerd!
+There are also careers out there for people to cover the happenings in the world of gaming for sites like GameSpot, IGN, and Kotaku.

 If you love going to conventions dressed up in badass costumes, you could be laying the foundation for a new career.
 It sounds crazy, but there are actually quite a few useful skills that could come from cosplaying.